 Figure 1 and Figure 2 show results from depth migration of synthetic data.
 For the example in Figure 1, the true reservoir depth is 1500 m and for the example in Figure 2 the true reservoir depth is 2500 m.
 The reservoir locations are marked with white rectangles.
 The water depth is 500 m, but the effect of the air wave is not included in the synthetic data.
 It is assumed that proper up down separation is performed as a preprocessing step before the depth migration.
-For both cases the reservoir has a resistivity of 60 $\Omega m$ and the formation has a resistivity of 2.5 $\Omega m$ .
+For both cases the reservoir has a resistivity of 60 Ω m and the formation has a resistivity of 2.5 Ω m.
 In these images, black indicates increased resistivity compared to the background migration resistivity model.
 Data with equally spaced frequencies from 0.25 Hz to 2 Hz with a step of 0.25 Hz is used to create the images.
 Laterally, the reservoir seems to be well defined in both cases.
 Due to the limited number of frequencies we must expect side lobes to the reservoir image with depth or in some cases even replication of the reservoir image with depth.
 The effect does not seem to be too severe here.
 In both cases, the reservoir is slightly overmigrated, however, the method is clearly sensitive to true reservoir depth.
+For the synthetics, both reservoir thickness and magnitude is known.
+A second step to determine these parameters is not required.

-Figure 3 show migration of data acquired over the Troll field.
+Figure 3 and Figure 4 show migration of data acquired over the Troll field.
 The water depth is here 320 m and the air wave has a large effect on the data.
 In this case it is essential to separate in up and downgoing components of the EM field before depth migration.
 Up down separation requires that both electric and magnetic fields are recorded at each receiver station.
 After up down separation, the airwave appears in the downgoing component only.
 It is the upgoing component that is used as boundary condition in the migration.
 If up down separation is not performed, then the airwave will image falsely as high resistivity in the formation.
+The background resistivity model was determined from forward modeling tests and plane layer inversion, matching data outside the known reservoir area.
+In this way it is ensured that the background migration model explains the main trends in the data when both source and receiver are far from the reservoir.